DANCE PHOTOGRAPHER, HALIFAX, NOVA SCOTIA

 Makeup – neutrals tend to work best.
 Avoid bold lipstick colours – they can be tricky to deal with in post-processing and if converting to black and white.
 Other than that, as you like.

 If the weather is chilly or we’re shooting next to the ocean, consider bringing something to wear/wrap around yourself between shots.
+A blanket works well (and makes a great coverup for quick changes).

 Prepare!
 Have some poses in mind.
 Instagram is a great resource for inspiration.
 Don’t be afraid to experiment.
 Think of poses that might be flattering to you.
 I will help you refine your poses and technique.
+Dancers armed with ideas tend to get more shots from their session.
+(Often DOUBLE the number of shots!)

 Props – sure, why not?
 If you’ve got something bring it along.

 Locations – I’m always looking for new locations. if you find one – especially an indoor space, let me know!
 I’m a natural light photographer so windows that let in lots of light are ideal.
+I keep a list of locations and can most certainly help you pick a location for your shoot if you are short on ideas.